Individual Membership: $20.00

 The Clingan-Waddell Mansion became

-the YMCA and is now a group home for the mentally handicapped
+the YMCA and later the residence became a group home for the mentally

 |